 Kiosk 5: Kite Kiosk, located on The Leas, was a recreation of a kiosk unit based on the 1930s modernist design by Berthold Lubetkin for Dudley Zoo.
 (Lubetkin also designed the famous modernist penguin pool for London Zoo).

 “Kiosks are a wonderful invention.
 You can live your life the geometric way framed within a diametric ellipsoid composition designed to make things better”, (Simon and Tom Bloor).

 These kiosks are seen as symbols of a utopian future.
-“As the world develops, new things have to be made out of the fragments; needs will be radically different”, (Simon and Tom Bloor).
-From the kiosk red and black kites are available, each printed with quotes and keywords from current “culture and regeneration debate.”
+“As the world develops, new things have to be made out of the fragments; needs will be radically different” (Simon and Tom Bloor).
+From the kiosk red and black kites were available, each printed with quotes and keywords from the current “culture and regeneration debate.”
 (Norman).
 These quotes were further investigated in a booklet put together by the artists, which was also available from the Kiosk. http://www.dismalgarden.com/collaboration/kite-kiosk-simon-tom-bloor-and-gavin-wade

 Simon & Tom Bloor are artists using a variety of social and artistic media, making projects that develop from research into a diverse range of subject matter which includes historic documents, 20th Century architecture & design and contemporary popular culture. http://www.simonandtombloor.com/

 Nils Norman has developed his own mix of art and activism, examining histories of utopian thinking and ideas on alternative economic systems that can work within urban living conditions.
 Norman collaborates with a range of artists and also lectures in Europe and the US.
-He completed a major design project for the Roskilde Commune in Denmark in 2005 and is now working on a school playground project for the new Golden Lane Campus in East London.
+He completed a major design project for the Roskilde Commune in Denmark in 2005 and is now working on a school playground project for the new Golden Lane Campus in East London. http://www.dismalgarden.com